Update browser for a secure Made experience

 AUDITION PROCESS

-There will be a low stakes, informal workshop in the morning.
+There will be a low stakes, informal workshop.
 This will comprise of simple exercises that involve group work and introductory performance games.

 Please note-